DesmondKarani/DesmondKarani/README.md

 - 👋 Hi, I’m @DesmondKarani
 - 👀 I’m interested in web developmnent
 - 🌱 I’m currently learning HTML, CSS, and Javascript on FreeCodeCamp and Udemy
-- 💞️ I’m looking to collaborate on everything I find challenging in coding and helping other be better
+- 💞️ I’m looking to collaborate on everything I find challenging in coding and helping others be better
 - 📫 How to reach me: Twitter @karanidesmond and Facebook Desmond Karani

 <!---